McLouth Steel: Trenton complex

 Between 1960 and 1964, one more 110-ton BOP vessel was added, bringing the 110-ton vessel count to three.
 McLouth became the first company to use computer controls on a hot strip mill on November 1, 1962.
 Significantly, the first "straight stick" slab caster was installed during this period.
 It was the first in the United States.

 Profitable operations as well as market demand prompted a major commitment to build a continuous casting department in 1967 with the announcement of four curved mold continuous casting strands and six lines of three induction slab reheaters.
 Two additional 110-ton BOP vessels were also added to replace old and obsolete equipment (the 60-ton vessels).
-With these improvements to McLouth's steel making process, McLouth became the first steel mill to eventually produce 100% of its product by the continuous casting process, which added significantly to the efficiency of the operations and improved the quality of the finished product.
+With these improvements to McLouth's steel making process, McLouth became the first steel mill to eventually produce 100% of its products by the continuous casting process, which added significantly to the efficiency of the operations and improved the quality of the finished product.

 The plant was sold in 1996 to Detroit Steel Company.
 Up to the early 2000s, Detroit Steel primarily brought in outside steel, pickled it, and sold it.
-In the summer of 2009, after several failed start-up attempts, the Trenton complex had its electric distribution infrastructure removed.
+In the summer of 2009, after several failed start-up attempts, the Trenton plant had its electrical distribution infrastructure removed.
 In 2017, the facility entered foreclosure after owners failed to pay $3.7 million in back taxes.
 In 2018, MSC Land Co. purchased the land, entering into an agreement to demolish all buildings and to perform some remediation.
 In May 2019, the site was put on EPA's Superfund National Priorities List.
-The site is currently undergoing demolition.
+Site demolition and remediation have since taken place, but the property's future remains unknown.